jonathanpotts/CartographyTable/README.md

 [![Java CI with Gradle](https://github.com/jonathanpotts/BlockMaps/actions/workflows/gradle.yml/badge.svg)](https://github.com/jonathanpotts/BlockMaps/actions/workflows/gradle.yml) [![Node.js CI](https://github.com/jonathanpotts/BlockMaps/actions/workflows/node.js.yml/badge.svg)](https://github.com/jonathanpotts/BlockMaps/actions/workflows/node.js.yml)

-A Minecraft server plugin for creating immersive 3D maps viewable on the web.
+A Minecraft server plugin that creates 3D maps of your server that can be viewed on the web.

 **NOT AN OFFICIAL MINECRAFT PRODUCT.
 NOT APPROVED BY OR ASSOCIATED WITH MOJANG.**